gblanc25/cs50/TIPSFORSUCCESS.md

 **3. Go to office hours!** Office hours are in Widener on Sundays from 3-5.
 All 80+ staff members are there to help you, but things can definitely get a bit busy and stressful since psets are due Sunday night.
 Best to get as much of your pset done as you can before then!

+**4. Post questions on Ed!** Ed is a great place to get asynchronous online help - post a public or private question and staff or other students will respond and help you out!

-**4. Save your extension, if you can.** Pset 9 is very intensive, and odds are your other classes will be taking up more time by this point too.
+**5. Save your extension, if you can.** Pset 9 is very intensive, and odds are your other classes will be taking up more time by this point too.
 You may want to save your extension for later in the course!

-**5. Go to lab.** Yes, labs are optional (though strongly encouraged), but they'll walk you through the lab assignments you have to submit and prepare you well for the pset each week!
+**6. Go to lab.** Yes, labs are optional (though strongly encouraged), but they'll walk you through the lab assignments you have to submit and prepare you well for the pset each week!

-**6. Watch the walkthrough videos.** Very helpful in terms of planning out pseudocode and introducing important syntax!
+**7. Watch the walkthrough videos.** Very helpful in terms of planning out pseudocode and introducing important syntax!

-**7. Get ARC Academic tutoring if wanted.** You can get 2 free hours of tutoring per week at the Academic Resource Center!
+**8. Get ARC Academic tutoring if wanted.** You can get 2 free hours of tutoring per week at the Academic Resource Center!

-**8. Above all, don't hesitate to reach out if you need anything,** whether that be me or any of the course heads!
+**9. Above all, don't hesitate to reach out if you need anything,** whether that be me or any of the course heads!

 Best of luck this semester :)